aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/downsampleoptions/resolution/_index.md

 title: DownsampleOptions.Resolution
 linktitle: Resolution
 second_title: Aspose.Words for .NET API Reference
-description: DownsampleOptions property.
+description: DownsampleOptions Resolution property.
 Specifies the resolution in pixels per inch which the images should be downsampled to in C#.
 type: docs
 weight: 30
 url: /net/aspose.words.saving/downsampleoptions/resolution/